Advance your career in the management of food systems

 Hear from Rosa Torrelles-Rafales about studying the Food Chain Systems MSc

 Our Food Systems and Management MSc represents a unique offering within the UK and Europe as it examines the whole of the food chain ('farm to fork'), from pre-harvest to market.
-The course has been developed as a result of extensive industry-led research and integrates science, technology and management.
+The course has been developed as a result of extensive industry-led research and integrates food science, technology and management.

 You will be equipped with the relevant knowledge and skills needed to pursue a wide variety of career opportunities in today's food industry.
 Practical sessions and field trips are also an integral part of this MSc.
 With visits and workshops to, for example, McDonald’s headquarters and G’s Fresh you will get a first-hand insight into how large global companies operate.